wso2/open-healthcare-docs/en/docs/install-and-setup/deploy-docker.md

   By default, this is set to the latest U2 Update level tag `4.0.0.0`.

-- `OH_ACCELERATOR_VERSION`: Open Healthcare API Manager accelerator release version deployed in step [2].
+- `OH_ACCELERATOR_VERSION`: Healthcare API Manager accelerator release version deployed in step [2].

 ##### 4. Running the Docker image.